Part B: Regional Climate Drivers

 Semi-permanent pressure systems

 Semi-permanent pressure systems are a result of global circulation patterns (especially Hadley Cells).
 They contribute to the dominating air mass in the region in which they reside.
 Areas where air is rising, such as around the Equatorial Intertropical Convergence Zone (ITCZ), are low-pressure regions, characterized by clouds and stormy, wet weather.
 On the other hand, regions that are dominated by descending air, resulting in high pressure, are typically dry.
 In the case of Arizona and New Mexico, the descending air is relatively warm and dry, creating hot desert-type climate conditions.
 However, there are cold deserts as well.
-Use the diagram, pictured left, to think a location of a cold desert.
+Use the diagram, pictured right, to think a location of a cold desert.
 Record your notes on your world climate map.

 The size and shape of semi-permanent air pressure systems can change slightly from season to season, and year to year.
 They are influenced by oceanic conditions, such as El Niño and La Niña, as well as land surface types.